RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-08-01-using-datomic-pro-and-building-with-boot.md

 This structure is _very_ reminiscent of a `project.clj` file.
-It's format is slightly different, but there's really nothing that takes advantage of the fact that this is actually an regular Clojure program.
-This is true for a reason though, and again it's mentioned in the Boot's rationale.
+It's format is slightly different, but there's really nothing that takes advantage of the fact that this is actually a regular Clojure program.
+This is true for a reason though, and again it's mentioned in Boot's rationale.
 Simple projects don't need the flexibility of having their build be a real program.
 But here's the thing, simple projects tend to become complex projects over time.

 ## Back to Datomic

 Okay, enough philosophizing.
 What does this build as program mean for storing and accessing our My Datomic credentials securely?
-Well for starters, it means we can do really simple things like this:
+Well for starters, it means we can do something really simple like following the Heroku paradigm of putting secrets into environment variables.
+Pulling them out is easy with a little bit of Java-interop.

 ```clojure build.boot
 (set-env!